Dan Lancaster: Production and mixing career

 Lancaster's early work in production and mixing included records for Lower Than Atlantis, Oceans Ate Alaska and Mallory Knox.

 In 2012, Lancaster worked with Don Broco, co-writing, producing and mixing their debut full-length album Priorities.
 The album peaked at #25 on the UK Album Charts, marking Lancaster's first UK Top 40 album.

 In 2013 he produced, co-wrote, and mixed Lower Than Atlantis' eponymously titled fourth album, which peaked at #16 in the UK Albums Chart.
 The following year, he worked with Mike Duce from Lower Than Atlantis to co-write and produce the song "Heartache on the Big Screen" for 5 Seconds of Summer, a B-Side to their breakout single "She Looks So Perfect".

-In 2015, Lancaster contributed production, co-writing and mixing to Don Broco's sophomore album Automatic, obtaining his first UK Top 10 album as a producer in the process when the album peaked at #6 on the UK Album Charts.
+In 2015, Lancaster contributed production, co-writing and mixing to Don Broco's second album Automatic, obtaining his first UK Top 10 album as a producer in the process when the album peaked at #6 on the UK Album Charts.
 Significantly, this year gave Lancaster his big break when he was chosen to mix Bring Me the Horizon's fifth album That's the Spirit via a blind mix shoot-out.
 The album reached #2 in both the UK Albums Chart and US Billboard 200 when released in September 2015, while reaching number one in Australia and Canada amongst other countries.

 The success of this album lead to Lancaster starting to collaborate with acts from outside the UK.
 He contributed mixing to Blink-182's seventh album, California (July 2016), which reached number one in both the UK Albums Chart and US Billboard 200, and is certified Gold in Australia, the United States and United Kingdom.
 Lancaster received his first Grammy Award nomination for his work on California when it was nominated for "Best Rock Album" at the 2017 Awards.
 Just a couple of months afterwards, he then worked with Japanese band One OK Rock for their single "Taking Off" as well as other tracks on their album "Ambitions", which reached #1 on the Weekly Oricon Albums Chart, bringing with it Lancaster's third album to go number one in at least one country, and his first number one in Japan.